grantjenks/python-sortedcontainers/docs/performance-runtime.rst

 ::

-    Python 2.7.8 (default, Jul 13 2014, 17:11:32)
+    Python 2.7.10 (default, Oct 15 2015, 09:48:56)
-    [GCC 4.2.1 Compatible Apple LLVM 5.1 (clang-503.0.40)] on darwin
+    [GCC 4.2.1 Compatible Apple LLVM 7.0.0 (clang-700.0.72)] on darwin

 Not all runtimes are created equal.
-The graphs below compare sortedcontainers running on the CPython 2.7, CPython 3.4 and PyPy 2.2 runtimes.
-In general CPython 3.4 is about half the speed of CPython 2.7.
-The PyPy 2.2 runtime displays much more variability due to its JIT-ed nature.
+The graphs below compare sortedcontainers running on the CPython 2.7, CPython 3.4 and PyPy 2.6 runtimes.
+The PyPy 2.6 runtime displays much more variability due to its JIT-ed nature.
 Once the just-in-time compiler optimizes the code, performance is often several to tens of times faster.

 Performance of competing implementations are benchmarked against the CPython 2.7 runtime.
 An :doc:`implementation performance comparison<performance>` is also